sathishp5/peer5-docs/docs/Guides/Setting up HLS live streaming server using NGINX.md

      ffmpeg -i rtmp://example.com/appname/streamname -vcodec libx264 -vprofile baseline -acodec aac -strict -2 -f flv rtmp://localhost/show/stream

-## 5. take the server for a test run!
+## 5. Take the server for a test run!

-now that we are pushing our stream into nginx, a manifest file in the format `stream-name.m3u8` is created in the target folder along with the video fragments.
+Now that we are pushing our stream into nginx, a manifest file in the format `stream-name.m3u8` is created in the target folder along with the video fragments.

-for our example the manifest is available at: `http://localhost:8080/hls/stream.m3u8`.
+For our example, the manifest is available at: `http://localhost:8080/hls/stream.m3u8`.

-for testing our new HLS live stream we will use [videojs5](http://videojs.com/).
+For testing our new HLS live stream we will use [videojs5](http://videojs.com/).

 player.html
 ```html